Artifact (video game)

 Artifact is a 2018 digital collectible card game developed and published by Valve for Windows, macOS, and Linux.
 It focuses on online player-versus-player battles and is based on the universe of Dota 2, a multiplayer online battle arena game by Valve.
 Artifact was designed by Magic: The Gathering creator Richard Garfield.

 While Artifact's gameplay and drafting mechanics received praise, it was criticized for its high learning curve and monetization model, which some saw as pay-to-win.
 It saw a 95% decline in players within two months of its release, with only around a hundred concurrent players by mid-2019.
 Valve was surprised by the response, describing it as the largest discrepancy between their expectations for a game and the outcome.

 Valve reworked the game as Artifact 2.0, altering several features, including removing the need to buy or trade cards with money.
 It was tested through a closed beta starting in March 2020.
-A year later, Valve announced that it had ceased development of the game, citing a lack of player interest, and made both versions of the game free to play.
+A year later, Valve announced that it had ceased development of the game, citing a lack of player interest, and made both versions of the game freeware.
 The original Artifact was renamed Artifact Classic and Artifact 2.0 was renamed Artifact Foundry.